|English | Česky|

 Thus, the faster than light arrangement is a measurable phenomenon.
 Experiments have agreed with quantum mechanics.
 When you hear about experiments which demonstrated the violation of Bell's inequalities, this is what they are.

 The first teleportation was accomplished in 1997.
-Experiments were successfully repeated many times, including teleportations across a distance of several
+Experiments were successfully repeated many times, including teleportations across a distance of several kilometers.

 What kind of an article about quantum mechanics would this be without mentioning Heisenberg's uncertainty principle?
 In the philosophical literature, Heisenberg's uncertainty principle is sometimes even used as a synonym for quantum mechanics.
-So let's finally see what Heisenberg's uncertainty principle is:
+So let's finally see what Heisenberg's uncertainty principle is.

 Some physical properties, such as position and velocity, cannot be accurately determined simultaneously.
 Is it strange?
 An illustrative explanation exists: Whenever we want to measure some object, we must jog it by some particle.
 The particle has its own wavelength, therefore where it bounces from the collision does not allow us to determine the exact position of the collision nor where exactly the measured object came from.

 Before the invention of quantum mechanics, physicists took it that nature is deterministic.
-And, at first sight, also Heisenberg's uncertainty principle does not appear to question determinism yet.
+And, at first sight, Heisenberg's uncertainty principle does not appear to question determinism yet.
 It seems to say only: We don't know exactly which state matter is in, and never get to know it fully by affecting matter with matter.
 Every measurement disturbs the measured object.
 At the microscopic level, the behavior of nature cannot be predicted.

-Such assertions remind of quantum mechanics, yet a deterministically understood uncertainty is not quantum mechanics.
+Such assertions remind of quantum mechanics, but a deterministically understood uncertainty is not quantum mechanics.
 The disturbance of the measured object very strongly reminds of the wave function collapse, but it is not it.
 A superficial understanding of Heisenberg's uncertainty principle offers an incorrect deterministic interpretation of terms and statements which resound around quantum mechanics.